maniospas/smoll/docs/std.md

 ```rust
 print(console CLI, coo, cstr endl) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 No failing errors, but can catch these intercepted ones:

 2. null pointer

 ### print - print a matrix with aligned brackets
-*Defined in: std/sci/mat.s line 116*
+*Defined in: std/sci/mat.s line 117*

 single-row matrices stay on one line; taller ones get top/mid/bottom brackets

 ```rust
 print(console CLI, mat) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: